tsimeonov/Computer-Science/Computer Science/CM1025 Fundamentals CS/Week 3/notes.md

 - Know your definitions
 - Allowed to use any theorem (e.g axiom, logic)

-Theorem: If n and m are both even, then n + m is even
+`Theorem`: If n and m are both even, then n + m is even

 - **Proof**: What does *even* mean?
 - If an integer is **even**, it can be made by **twice another integer**